What to Expect for Newborn Sleep

 Parent Advice: If you put yourself in the type A category or if you thrive on a schedule, the lack of schedule can drive you crazy if you are trying to control it!
-My advice is to try to chill and follow your baby’s lead.
+My advice is to try to chill and follow your baby’s sleepy cues and wake windows.

-Your baby doesn’t yet have an internal biological clock that tells them when to go to sleep, also known as a circadian rhythm.
+Your baby doesn’t yet have an internal biological clock (aka circadian rhythm) that tells them the difference between day and night.
 We sleep at night, but newborns haven’t gotten that memo.

 Parent Advice: If you can accept that you are going to be a night owl until your baby gets this figured out, it makes it so much easier.